Sightseek: 2004: five-year-old season

-Sightseek's final year of racing in 2004 saw her add three more Grade 1 wins to her resumé.
+Sightseek's final year of racing in 2004 saw her add three more Grade 1 wins to her résumé.
 First though, she finished fourth in the January 25 Santa Monica Handicap, on the Santa Anita track where she had never gotten a win.
 Sent east to Florida's Gulfstream Park she won the Grade 2 Rampart Handicap.
 Back in New York state, for the second straight year Sightseek won Belmont Park's Ogden Phipps Handicap in which Azeri took the lead and led her by a head thru the half-mile pole when Sightseek pulled away.
 Azeri would finish the race 11 3/4 lengths behind Sightseek.
 In her next outing at Saratoga, Sightseek ran second to Azeri by 1 3/4 lengths in the Go For Wand Handicap.
 Returning to Belmont Park, Sightseek captured the Grade 1 Ruffian Handicap by 11 1/4 lengths.
 For the second year in a row, in what would be the final race of her career she won the October 9, 2004 Beldame Handicap.
 After the race, Robert Frankel called Sightseek the best filly he had ever trained.

 The 2004 Eclipse Award for American Champion Older Female Horse went to Azeri while the 2004 World Thoroughbred Racehorse Rankings rated the two fillies equal World Champions.

 Sightseek was retired to broodmare duty at Juddmonte Farms near Lexington, Kentucky.
 Of her progeny, Raison d'Etat was her best runner, winning two of twelve starts and earning $134,035.